Kronuz/Xapiand/docs/_docs/modifying.md

 {% include curl.html req=req %}

-This example shows how to update our previous document (ID of `1`) by changing the name field to "John Doe" and at the same time add a gender field to it:
+This example shows how to update our previous document (ID of `1`) by changing the name field to _"John Doe"_ and at the same time add a _"gender"_ field to it:

 {% capture req %}